Brazil opens Copa America with 3-0 win over Venezuela

 Brazil coach Tite — who also opposed holding the tournament — took Lucas Paquetá off at halftime, but kept Roberto Firmino on the bench.
 Instead, Everton Ribeiro went on and provided more dynamism on the right flank.

 Ribeiro found Danilo on the right edge of the box, and the Brazilian was pushed to the ground.
 Neymar calmly scored from the spot in the 63rd to make it 2-0.
+He looked to the right of Venezuelan goalkeeper Joel Graterol, but took his shot to the left.

-Neymar dribbled past the Venezuelan goalkeeper Joel Graterol and crossed for Barbosa to chest the ball into the empty net in the 89th.
+Neymar dribbled past Graterol and crossed for Barbosa to chest the ball into the empty net in the 89th.
 A flop at Inter Milan and Benfica, Barbosa is a hero at Brazilian club Flamengo, which wants him on the national team more often.

+Tite said he’s experimenting with combinations, thinking ahead to the World Cup in Qatar next year.

+“I am seeking tactical alternatives, positional alternatives.
+But operating on different functions,” the Brazil coach said.
+“The idea is not to lose our character, otherwise you break the links, the connections, you remove confidence from the athletes.”

 Brazil and Venezuela are in Group B with Colombia, Ecuador and Peru.
 The four best teams in each group advance to the knockout stage.
 Colombia and Ecuador were to play later Sunday.

+Brazil’s second match will be against Peru on Thursday at the Nilton Santos stadium in Rio de Janeiro.
+Venezuela will face Colombia on the same day at the Olimpico stadium in Goiania.

-The final of the South American championship will be on July 10 at the historic Maracanã stadium in Rio de Janeiro, which also hosted the final two years ago when Brazil beat Peru 3-1 to win its ninth title.
+The final of the South American championship will be on July 10 at the historic Maracanã stadium in Rio, which also hosted the final two years ago when Brazil beat Peru 3-1 to win its ninth title.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports